-Our motto for the year is "Men on a Mission - A Catholic Brotherhood Changing the World" In these extraordinary times, we must be men, Catholic men ready to Step Into the Breach and fight for our Faith & Our God!
-The recent ruling by the Supreme Court essentially overturning Roe V Wade and saving the lives of the unborn, has further shown the enormous hatred of the "pro-choice" movement towards Catholics and all Christians.
-Thirteen states had "trigger" laws ready to go into effect the moment Roe V Wade was overturned and abolish abortion.
-The pro-choice advocates in a number of those states have already asked "Liberal" judges to place an injunction against those laws and allow, for now, a continued killing of babies.
+Our motto for the year is "Men on a Mission - Growing In Our Faith and Strengthening Our Catholic Families" In these extraordinary times, we must be men, Catholic men ready to Step Into the Breach and fight for our Faith & Our God!
+With the overturning of Roe V Wade and the saving of the lives of the unborn, the Pro-Choice movement is showing the enormous hatred they possess towards Catholics and all Christians, but their hatred will not stop us.
+Last year, Supreme rolled out the ASAP program (Aid & Support After Pregnancy) and exceeded their goal of providing 5 million dollars to support pregnancy centers.
+This happened because of you.